These are not only Banana Pancakes. These are Banana Sourdough Pancakes. It means I used a little bit of my starter to make pancakes!

 I pulled up my sleeves last week and decide to star the journey all over again.

 Day one was a Sunday, I started my brand new starter.
 The following Sunday, I was baking sourdough.

 It was the best sourdough I had ever baked.
 I had finally achieved the perfect crust, the beautiful air pockets, the tangy taste!

 I was in heaven!

-I decided to keep my starter out of the fridge, so that means I’d have to care for it every single day, feed it, tend to it.
+I decided to keep my starter out of the fridge, so that means I’d have to care for it pretty much every single day, feed it, tend to it.
 It’s not much, it takes 5 minutes of my day.

 And because I have to feed my starter everyday, I end up with a lot of starter leftovers that are meant to be discarded.
 Instead of discarding my leftovers, I’ve been trying to come up with recipes to use those precious little pieces of life!

 Also, it’s common for some of the geeky bakers to name their starters.
 I’m a geeky baker.
 Therefore, I name my starters.
 So I called this one Phoebe.
 Phoebe is currently living on top of my fridge, which is a nice warm spot, where I keep her fed, happy, and alive!

 Her house is a little jar, Phoebe’s Shack, and she just chills all day, ready for me when the ideas and baking impulses happen.
 I kinda have a lot of those.
 Baking is almost like a compulsion to me.
 I do it out of instinct.
 My heart and my soul are guiding me.